masterlefty/widget-touchplate/README.md

-# com-chilipeppr-widget-touchplate
+# com-chilipeppr-dlvp-widget-touchplate
-This widget helps you use a touch plate to create your Z zero offset.
+This development widget helps you use a touch plate to create your Z zero offset..

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / touchplate
+## ChiliPeppr Dlvp Widget / Touchplate

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does